Feinstein returning to Senate after facing resignation calls

 Feinstein’s office said she was traveling and expected to be in Washington Tuesday evening.
 It wasn’t immediately clear when she would appear in the Senate for evening votes.

 Feinstein, who took office in 1992, announced earlier this year she would not seek reelection in 2024.
-The senator has faced questions in recent years about her cognitive health and memory, though she has defended her effectiveness.
+The senator has faced questions in recent years about her cognitive health and memory and has appeared increasingly frail, though she has defended her effectiveness.

+Last month, facing pressure over her extended absence, Feinstein made the unusual request to be temporarily replaced on the Judiciary Committee.
+At the time, she said her recovery had been delayed because of complications and provided no date for her return.
+Republicans in the closely divided chamber rejected the request, saying Democrats only wanted a stand-in to push through Biden’s most partisan judicial nominations.

+California Rep. Ro Khanna, a progressive, was the first to call for Feinstein to resign, saying in mid-April: “This is a moment of crisis for women’s rights and voting rights.
+It’s unacceptable to have Sen. Feinstein miss vote after vote to confirm judges who will uphold reproductive rights.”